offlineland/offlineland/README.md

 - Room-based multiplayer?
     - Allow to "copy" an area and use it as a LocalArea, then save all changes as a CRDT log or something

-- allow to create things?
+- allow creating things with more than one cell